The Eyes of Darkness

 The Eyes of Darkness is a thriller novel by American writer Dean Koontz, released in 1981.
-The book focused on a mother who sets out on a quest to find out if her son indeed die one year ago, or if he's still alive.
+The book focuses on a mother who sets out on a quest to find out if her son indeed died one year ago, or if he's still alive.

 Plot

 A year after her son Danny dies in an alleged accident on a camping trip, stage producer Tina Evans starts receiving paranormal signals insinuating that the boy is still alive.
 Having never seen Danny's deceased body, she plans to exhume his corpse to put her mind to rest.
 Assisting Tina is a newly acquainted lawyer Elliot Stryker, formerly working for Army Intelligence, with whom she is having an affair.
 They are soon targeted by assassins hired by Project Pandora and barely escape alive.
 Tina, strongly convinced that Danny is still alive, sets out to discover what really happened to her son and rescue him.
 Elliot accompanies her and the pair are chased by other agents instructed to kill them.
 Tina is telepathically guided by Danny to an underground lab in Sierra Nevada where her son has been subjected to horrific experiments by a top secret governmental organisation.